ezrosent/frawk/info/performance.md

 print(accum)
 ```
 If I was concerned about the running time for the script, I would probably write
-the script in Rust instead, rather than spending time trying to optimize the
+the script in Rust instead rather than spending time trying to optimize the
 Python.
 Here's one I came up with quickly using the
 [`csv`](https://github.com/BurntSushi/rust-csv) crate: